chandlerc/blog/content/slides/2026-memory-safety-deep-2/25_erasure.md

 - To be safe, a type's implementation of this interface must have a subset of the interface's safety effects

 {{% note %}}

-One of the more challenging aspects of the safety design, is maintaining as much precision as possible with language features that erase types.

 Carbon's generic story allows types to say how they implement interfaces, much like Rust's traits.
 In this example, it isn't clear what effect